-“The relief initiative has reached into the depths of the jungle, as well as the capitol city of Monrovia,” says Gaylord Brown, Assemblies of God missionary to Liberia.
+“The relief initiative has reached into the depths of the jungle, as well as the capital city of Monrovia,” says Gaylord Brown, Assemblies of God missionary to Liberia.
 “Distributing millions of meals has given hope to the hopeless and food for the hungry.
 Many prayers have been answered.”

 Kwame Wumbe, our field coordinator for the Ebola initiative in West Africa, adds, “This is one of the greatest human need crises in West African history.
-But Convoy of Hope’s timely intervention with food, medical supplies and best practice protocols will long be remembered by thousands of grateful Liberian and Sierra Leone recipients who received hope when it appeared there was none.”
+But Convoy of Hope’s timely intervention with food, medical supplies, and best practice protocols will long be remembered by thousands of grateful Liberian and Sierra Leone recipients who received hope when it appeared there was none.”

 Please know that giving to Convoy of Hope is saving lives in places like West Africa.
 On behalf of the thousands of children and their families across the United States and around the world receiving life-giving food and supplies, thank you for your kindness and compassion.